My-UofE/Workshop02-Instructions/README.md

 Note that in addition to `System.out.println` java has the command `System.out.print` (which prints without ending with a newline) and is useful if we want to build up output in stages.

-e.g. we can use this to rewrite our code in the following way (note how the final section uses `println` to end the line.)
+e.g. we can use this to rewrite our code in the following way (note how the final section uses `println` to end with a newline command and the `ln` in this command is a lower case `L` not upper case `I`.

 ```java
 System.out.print("Hello World!
 My name is ");